Home Federal Crimes Obstruction of Justice

 Obstruction of justice charges can have a chilling effect on citizens who are carrying out their constitutional right to protest police and government actions.

-If you were charged with obstruction of justice, contact the experienced trial attorneys at Werksman Jackson & Quinn LLP right away.
+If you were charged with obstruction of justice, contact the experienced Los Angeles defense attorneys at Werksman Jackson & Quinn LLP right away.
 Our team has earned a national reputation for protecting the freedom of defendants who were falsely charged by overzealous state and federal prosecutors.

 Call (213) 688-0460 to schedule a case review today.